sumotoy/TFT_ST7735/README.md

 # TFT_ST7735
+<b>ATTENTION!</b> Current version not working with ESP8266, I will fix this in some hours!
+Sorry, this time I was too fast to release a new version and I trusted my code too much, sigh.<br><br>
 A fast driver that works with any Arduino 8 bit, AVR, DUE, Teensy's (all), ESP8266, SPARK

 This version it's completely recoded and it's almost equal to my very popular TFT_ILI9163C library, same features, same speed, same commands!
 It uses my LPGO Font rendering and it's fully SPI Transaction compatible (when applicable).